Almac and Edinburgh Instruments launch of FLEXYTE fluorescence lifetime assays at MipTec

 FLEXYTE™ will be launched at the MipTec meeting in Basle Switzerland on the 13th – 15th October 2009.

 FLEXYTE™ assays have already been developed for 11 different representative protein kinases.
 Protease assays will follow in the near future, with lipid kinases also in development.
-The protein kinase program marks a successful collaboration between Almac Sciences, Edinburgh Instruments and DundeeUniversity.
+The protein kinase programme marks a successful collaboration between Almac Sciences, Edinburgh Instruments and DundeeUniversity.

 Avoiding radioactivity, antibodies and associated costs, fluorescent lifetime technology enables homogenous, robust and reliable assays with minimized interference from problem compounds, and will allow miniaturization, and multiplexing, while maintaining an information-rich output.